 What is the Anna Stewart Memorial Project?

-Designed to encourage more women to be present and active in unions, the Anna Stewart Memorial Project is a structured, two week long internship program consisting of two days each week at Trades Hall, with the remaining days in a union of choice.
+Designed to encourage more women to be active in unions, the Anna Stewart Memorial Project is a structured, two week long internship program consisting of two days each week at Trades Hall, with the remaining days in a union.

 In some cases women nominated move outside their comfort zone and experience vastly different sectors.
 Each participant may represent diverse workplace settings, for example finance, education, health, transport and maritime; enabling each participant exposure to a rich pool of skills, vision and experiences.